Dynamsoft/barcode-reader-javascript/README.md

 > If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via `file:///` and `http://localhost`.

-To make sure your web application can access the camera.
-Try to configure your web server to support HTTPS.
+To make sure your web application can access the camera, try to configure your web server to support HTTPS.
 The following links may help.

 - NGINX: [Configuring HTTPS servers](https://nginx.org/en/docs/http/configuring_https_servers.html)
 - IIS: [Create a Self Signed Certificate in IIS](https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/)